 Rysa Walker'sNow Then & Everywhen is Book one of the Chronos Files, Time travel with some interesting insights into the civil rights movement of the 1960’s.
 Canada LinkUSA Link

 Lies my Doctor Told Me by Ken D. Berry MD, FAAFP Lots of truths in this book.
-You may have noticed I read a bit but there were two chapters that I learned stuff.
+You may have noticed I read a bit about health and nutrition but still there were two chapters that I learned stuff.
 Most of the others were reinforcements or added details of tuff I’ve seen elsewhere over the years.
 Remember iatrogenic causes (death by medical system) are the third leading cause of death and the people who keep the stats are responsible for it.
 Canada LinkUSA Link

 Paper Money - Ken Follett – One of Ken Follett’s early works.
 Short read compared to his thousand page tomes I have mentioned elsewhere on this list.
 Canada LinkUSA Link